Installation and Maintenance

-For minimum protection, install a smoke alarm outside each bedroom or sleeping area in your home.
+Install a smoke alarm between each sleeping area and the rest of your home.
 If you live in a house with more than one level, install a smoke alarm on each level.

-It is the responsibility of the landlord to ensure smoke alarms are installed in rental properties.
+It is the responsibility of the landlord to ensure working smoke alarms are installed in rental properties.

 Follow the manufacturer's instructions when installing smoke alarms.